robi56/FaceEMR/README.md

    **FaceEMR** folder contains the work

 ### Part 1.
-Facial Expression Recongition Model in Tensorflow
+Facial Expression Recongition Model developed in Tensorflow

 In this work , I have used a simple Convolutional Neural Network Architecture to train a facial expression dataset.

-**1. DataSet:** The dataset is collected from a challenge in kaggle .
-The challenge link https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/
+**1. DataSet:** The dataset is collected from Facial xpression recognition challenge  in kaggle The challenge link https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/

 The data consists of 48x48 pixel grayscale images of faces.The dataset contains facial expression  of seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral